 and entering Centuria New Zealand.

-The Design and Distribution Obligations (DDO) regime is a mandatory government legislation that will have an affect on all issuers that offer and distribute retail financial products.
-This new ASIC requirement will impact the process of investing with Centuria directly or indirectly via your investment platform.
+The Design and Distribution Obligations (DDO) regime is a mandatory government legislation that will have an affect on all issuers that offer and invest in retail financial products.
+This new ASIC requirement will impact investing with Centuria directly or indirectly via your investment platform.

-We’re currently working through our obligations as both an issuer of financial products and as a distributor to our direct investors.
-We are also working through how we’re going to work with third party distributors of our products to meet these new requirements.
+We’re currently working through our obligations as an issuer, as well as how we’re going to work with the distributors of our products to meet these new requirements.

 As we work through these new requirements, we’ll update the information on this page so stay tuned for more detail on our proposed approach.